berryamin/Python/Python-3/Doc/glossary.rst

       be created if a different value has to be stored.
 They play an important role in places where a constant hash value is needed, for example as a key in a dictionary.

+   import path
+      A list of locations (or :term:`path entries <path entry>`) that are searched by the :term:`path based finder` for modules to import.
+During import, this list of locations usually comes from :data:`sys.path`, but for subpackages it may also come from the parent package's ``__path__`` attribute.

+   importing
+      The process by which Python code in one module is made available to Python code in another module.

    importer
       An object that both finds and loads a module; both a